ibexa/documentation-user/docs/shop_administration/manage_products.md

 ![Adding attributes to a product type](img/adding_attributes.png)

+### Attributes and variants

+Product attributes are the basis for creating variants.

+For every attribute, you can select **Used for product variants**.
+Such attributes are used to [automatically generate product variants](product_variants_and_assets.md#generating-variants).

 ## Product availability and stock

-To control a product's availability and the available stock, use the product's **Availability** tab.
+To control a product's availability and the available stock, use the product's or product variant's **Availability** tab.

+If a product can have variants, you must set availability for each variant separately.
+If it cannot have variants, you can set availability for the whole product.

 ![Product availability](img/product_availability_tab.png)